-There are no recorded encumbrances on the acreage for donation to the Fall River RCD in the Fall River Mills planning unit.
-There is one existing agreement for economic uses, the Hat Creek Rifle and Pistol Club, on the property to be donated to Fall River RCD within the Fall River Mills planning unit.
+There are recorded encumbrances on the acreage for donation to UC in the Pit River planning unit for roads, communication facilities, and transmission lines.
+There are no unrecorded encumbrances or existing agreements for economic uses on the lands to be donated to UC.

-Consistent with the Settlement Agreement, PG&E will reserve its rights to maintain and operate future utility facilities on the parcels to be conveyed in fee.
+Consistent with the Settlement Agreement, PG&E will reserve its rights to maintain and operate existing and future utility facilities on the parcels to be conveyed in fee.
 The specific reserved rights are set forth in the grant deed and conservation easement, which can be found in Appendices 2 and 3, respectively.